 - 2 red bell peppers, stemmed, seeded, and cut into 1 inch pieces

-- Place them on a pre-heated grill over medium heat for about 8-10 minutes.
+- Remove kabobs from marinade.
+Cook them on a pre-heated grill or grill pan over medium heat for about 8-10 minutes, turning to cook evenly.

 Since onions and bell peppers wouldn’t freeze well alone, you could make this a freezer meal by freezing the beef in the marinade and then just use fresh vegetables when you want to cook it.